-The size of your home matters, because from this we can estimate the amount of water you use, and the amount of water you’re going to need to heat.
-The next section covers this in greater detail, however.
+The size of your home matters because from this we can estimate the amount of water you use, and the amount of water you’re going to need to heat.
+(The next section covers this in greater detail.)

 With a traditional, tank-based water heating solution or system or unit, you’ll find that once you’re out of hot water, you’re out.
 And you’re going to have to wait a long time for the whole tank to re-fill, and then heat up.

 With a small home, you won’t be needing a large water heater.
 In fact, if your home is very small, such as a studio flat or the like, you might only need a tiny, one-person water heater.
-This means that you won’t at all need to bother with those huge ones in the store, as a small one should meet your needs, provided you don’t take two or more showers simultaneously.
+This means that you won’t at all need to bother with those huge ones in the store, as a small one should meet your needs.
+It’ll be fine for showering and washing the dishes.

 Therefore, if you’ve got a small home, shoot for a small tankless water heating system or unit.

-Secondly – Do you know what the rate of flow of water is?
-Do you know your rate of flow of water in your household?
+Do you know what ‘rate of flow of water’ means?
+And if so, do you know your rate of flow of water in your household?

-For our less mathematical readers, we’ll plonk some simply mathematics in here to explain the rate of flow of water.
+For our less mathematical readers, we’ll plonk some simple math in here to explain the rate of flow of water.

-The rate of flow of water is a simple concept underlining the average volume of water that flows from any given open valve during any stated time period.
+The rate of flow of water is a simple concept underlining the average volume of water that flows from any given open valve (a faucet or shower for example) during any stated time period.

 For this reason, you should always know your rate of flow of water before reaching any final decisions on the size of the water heater you want to use.